esensi/model/readme.md

 }
 ```

+Then be sure to run `php composer.phar update` to install the dependencies.

 #### Extend the Default Model

 Let's say you wanted to create a simple blog with a `Post` model.
 You could just extend the base `Esensi\Model\Model` and have `Post` model automatically handle validation, purging, hashing, encrypting, and even simplified relationship binding: